tarwn/lessthandot-hugo/blogs/content/posts/2014-09-07-automated-database-depoyments-presentation-demos.md

 7. We copied the URL for the repository, switched back to our local git repository and added that URL as a Remote location we could Push to

-Note: In SmartGit this was the Remote folder, Push To, add the URL in the dialog, add credentials, a Push button, and then a dialog that we chose to Configure Tracking between that remote repository and our local one so we could track changes from our local “master” branch against the remote “master” branch.
-This can also be done via command line using the “git remote” command and if you are using a service like github.com or bitbucket.org they will show you the 2-3 commands you can paste and run via command-line to perform the same actions.
+Note: In SmartGit this was the Remote folder, Push To, add the URL in the dialog, add credentials, a Push button, and then a dialog that we chose to Configure Tracking between that remote repository and our local one so we could track changes from our local "master" branch against the remote "master" branch.
+This can also be done via command line using the "git remote" command and if you are using a service like github.com or bitbucket.org they will show you the 2-3 commands you can paste and run via command-line to perform the same actions.

 8. We reviewed the changes in the Remote repository to see they matched our local ones

-9. We switched to TeamCity and selected the “Administration” link in the top right
+9. We switched to TeamCity and selected the "Administration" link in the top right

-10. I clicked the “+ Create Project” button to create the project our build configurations would live in
+10. I clicked the "+ Create Project" button to create the project our build configurations would live in

-11. I clicked the “Create Build Configuration” and entered a name to start creating our “Continuous Integration” build configuration
+11. I clicked the "Create Build Configuration" and entered a name to start creating our "Continuous Integration" build configuration

-12. I created a VCS setting by leaving the dropdown on “Guess from repository URL” and pasting in the same remote URL from the Bonobos git repository that we used locally and entering my username and password
+12. I created a VCS setting by leaving the dropdown on "Guess from repository URL" and pasting in the same remote URL from the Bonobos git repository that we used locally and entering my username and password

 Note: On a production system you would want to have separate credentials or use a private certificate for authentication.
 This is possible with TeamCity, I only left it out in the interest of time for the demo.
 You can also modify the time interval TeamCity will check for changes in the advanced settings for the VCS.

-13. I then switched back to my local folder and added a “Tools” folder.
+13. I then switched back to my local folder and added a "Tools" folder.

 14. We reviewed the [CreateDatabaseUpdates.ps1][9] and the [ApplyDatabaseUpdates.ps1][10] powershell scripts